 Shaji: T10's launch in the UAE was the perfect time, so that's where we started.
 As you can see, T10 has grown to be a global property right now.

 The idea started from cricket’s own evolution, isn't it?
 Cricket evolved from five days to one day to T20.
-And as any sport in the world is looking for new viewership, the age generation gap and the attention span is getting shorter and shorter.
+And as any sport in the world is looking for new viewership, the age generation gap and the attention span are getting shorter and shorter.

 So even if you see, unless it's a highly intense match, I don't think anybody actually sits through in front of a television for a full T20 match.
-Right.
 So that's a reality.
 Now, again, if you compare the world sports, the biggest sports in the world are football or volleyball.
 They are the 90-minute, 100-minute games.
 So that is the whole rationale.

 We wanted to bring cricket to those levels and ensure that the intensity of the viewership stays focused on the game.
 So that's where it started.
 And then, having said the T10 all over the world, we actually have the IP for the brand name T10.